alexntelifilippidis/DispatchDataETL/README.md

 ├── .github                     # Directory for GitHub actions │   └── workflows               # Directory for GitHub actions workflows
-├── source                      # Directory where all your source code exists │   ├── data_loader             # Directory for all etl classes
+├── source                      # Directory where all your source code exists │   ├── etl_process             # Directory for all etl classes
 │   ├── config.py               # Config file for the source code
 │   └── main.py                 # The running file
 ├── tests                       # Directory for all tests